Skip to Content

 shallow frying the chicken for the dolphin kottu.

-When they are crispy and brown, transfer to a cooking pan.
+When they are crispy and brown, transfer them to a cooking pan.

 Pour in the water(1 cup) and coconut milk(1/2 cup of thick coconut milk).